 8. What is there to do on campus?

 In addition to quality academic courses, students also have the opportunity to participate in many extra-curricular activities.
-LCCC offers many options to be involved on campus including such as, Student Government Association and Students in Free Enterprise.
+LCCC offers many options to be involved on campus including, Student Government Association and Students in Free Enterprise.
 Activities include organizations with academic interests, community service, athletics, and intramural activities.
 For more information about Student Life at LCCC, visit their homepage.

 9. I would like to transfer to a four year school after LCCC, where do my credits transfer?